Improve Your Language Skills

 Whether you are looking for a job or just considering a career move, then making your CV stand out amongst the crowd is a priority in this wildly competitive market.
-Whilst your work experience and your core skills are important, additional skills – such as speaking another language – can make the difference between you and other candidates, between securing that interview or being put on the reject pile.
+Whilst your work experience and your core skills are important, if you improve your language skills – such as speaking another language – can make the difference between you and other candidates, between securing that interview or being put on the reject pile.

 “A poll of 500 employers found that languages came second only to IT in a list of desirable skills for job candidates.
 One in four (43%) recruiters say speaking a second language gives a candidate the x-factor when applying for a job.”
 Personnel Today